falseywinchnet/tomatofft/README.md

 The difference is  N / log N. At less than 512 elements or equal to it, it's faster than radix, requiring less operations overall.
 Additionally, further optimizations may be possible that I just havn't figured out.

 All of tomatopatch FFT is elementwise.
-Most is highly vectorizable.
+Most is highly vectorizable(all but the first fill are row order).
 None requires complex math, which means it is highly acceleratable on any platform and invariant to precision issues.
 However, at this time, because the basis function is not truly a sigmoid(see the tminus image), the results are not perfectly precise, but they are CLOSE.
-For the first half of the real fourier transform- they are identical.
+For the first half of the real fourier transform- they are identical once the tminus is considered.

-Now, here's the complexity- you need more storage space.
-You need more space to do the computations.
-A lot more.
-You need a total of N * N * 5 bytes, fully unrolled.
-Given the above, it's possible you could just accumulate it, but you still need space for the transforms and the residual(not all rows need to be stored, i think).
-I estimate it's on the order of 3* N * N bytes total.
+This means that each bin of the fft can be independently computed by a different thread, which internally needs N*2 transpose elements, N residual elements, N sigmoid elements, the input data, and N *2 storage- N * 7 float64 elements per thread, which must perform 1024 additions, 1024 multiplications, and 1024 swaps(N^2).

-For radix-FFT, you only need a little over 2^k * N * 2 bytes.
+For radix-FFT, you only need a little over 2^k * N * 2 bytes and you only need O(N log N) operations.

 So, depending on your time-space tradeoffs, tomato patch FFT may in fact be a more optimal, faster, better approach.
 It does not depend on any convolution.
 It can be incorporated into tensors or artificial intelligence methods, especially so, because of the higher optimal behavior.